HBRS-SDP/ss24-physiological-computing/README.md

 - `enums.h`: Defines various enumerations that are used throughout the library.
 Enumerations provide a clear and consistent way to represent different states, options, or configurations, making the code easier to read and maintain.

+### CLI Testing

+The `cli` folder in the main library is designed for testing the library's processing capabilities, specifically focusing on the Hilbert Transform.
+This command-line interface (CLI) primarily tests the processing of ECG (Electrocardiogram) data, which is generated using the [NeuroKit library](https://github.com/neuropsychology/NeuroKit).

+Key features of the `cli` testing setup:

+- **Data Input and Output**: The CLI reads ECG data from a CSV file, applies the Hilbert Transform to the data, and writes the results to a new CSV file.
+This allows for a straightforward method of verifying the functionality of the processing algorithms.

+- **Hilbert Transform**: The primary processing function tested is the Hilbert Transform, which is implemented in the library to compute the analytic signal of the ECG data, providing both amplitude and phase information.

+- **CSV Streamers**: The testing program utilizes `CSVStreamer` for both input and output operations, facilitating the reading and writing of data in CSV format.
+The CSV files are expected to contain single-channel ECG data, and the output file includes both the original data and the Hilbert-transformed data.

+The `cli` folder contains a simple test program (`main.cpp`) that executes the entire process.
+This setup allows researchers and developers to verify the processing functions of the library before integrating it into larger systems.
+However, it does not utilize the full functionality of the library, such as streaming protocols or robotic control.

 ## Getting Started

 ### Installation